jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 People often say we’re addicted to our phones.
 We aren’t.
 Checking news feeds, downloading ping-pong games, and taking endless photos are the acts of regular people learning what their new tools can do.
 Our ancestors did the same the last time they were extras, learning about printed books, telescopes, and muskets.
 Those were simply addictive toys until new philosophies turned them into lightsabers.
 Despite the rules, these new tools empowered people to read unknown history, see the universe for themselves, and revolt against royalty as the opened the gates to the ball.

 Just so, we can stop using our tools as toys and start wielding them as lightsabers to fight for a better way of life.
 We’ve just been waiting for a new philosophy to turn them on.
 This energy is called Techvolution.

+## Cutscene 2

+Getting to the stars isn't just cool.
+Space travel means better satelittes, internet access, mining stuff, and insuring intelligent life doesn't put all its eggs in the Earth basket.

+To get there means getting off Earth easily, and that means cheap and reusable rockets.
+On Nov 15 a private company called SpaceX run by a rich guy named Elon Musk, who wasn't even a billionaire I don't think, made a cheaper rockets.
+To make them even cheaper the they had to land a frickin 10 story building that was falling down from space.

+They tried and failed several times.
+Who cares they kept going.
+And on Nov 15.
+2015 they actually did it.
+It was a human achievement up there with anyone else.
+A time to say holy shit we can do amaing stuff, the world is getting better.

+But if you're obessed with old philosophies you wouldn't care.
+The world only gets better with the old tools like government regulations.
+That's the difference philosphy has, and why we need a new one that harnesses our tools to change the world, rather than yelling about battles centuries old.

 ![old philosophy in a new world](/img\diagrams\techvolution-old-philosophy-new-world.png)